 An aside about dates: When I first wandered into the Western Reserve Historical Society Library in University Circle in Cleveland, I was in my twenties and the true and serious “old guard” were in their seventies and eighties, Betsy Eastwood and Bill Johnson come to mind, fantastic researchers.
 These researchers had documented lines back to the 1620s in America and written and published books about those lines (before computers!!!).
 They used the dd/mm/yyyy notation, a European style system which seemed fine for them, but pretentious for me.
-I was used to the American style of mm/dd/yyyy, so I kept that way about me in my research.
+I was used to the American style of mm/dd/yyyy, so I kept that notation way in my research.
 They gently suggested the other style.
-I found out less than two years into researching that they were right, completely right, the 1 June 1800 style was less apt to be confused than the June 1 1800 method.
+I found out less than two years into researching that they were right, completely right, the 1 June 1800 style was less apt to be confused than the June 1, 1800 method.
 It didn’t matter if it felt pretentious, because it kept the problems to a minimum.
 I received information from a cousin of a cousin and the dates were tangled, day and month transposed in about half the possible dates.
 It is a steep learning curve and I didn’t really want to change.
 I can still remember thinking, oh sure, I could use the European style but I’m careful, so it wouldn’t matter and that was for “serious researchers” anyway.
 I was just doing this all for fun.
 I was wrong.
 I use dd/mm/yyyy all the time now.
 Day/month transpositions should be checked in any date sensitive index like the ssdi and of course all linked genealogy sites too.

 I have seen birth dates switched between husband and wife files.
 Don’t forget the Jan. vs. June possible errors.
 Remember social security numbers were issued beginning in 1938, a time when some offices used handwritten documents and some offices had typewriters.
 When computerization occurred another layer of possible errors were added in.